alvaroderas/pet-breed-classifier/README.md

 # Waste Classifier

-A convolutional neural network that classifies waste based on whether it is recyclable or not.
+A convolutional neural network that classifies waste based on whether it is recyclable or organic.

 ## Table of Contents
 - [About](#about)